njarun/TruckMonitor/README.md

 5. When there is a data update in the shared view model live data, its loaded to the List and Map UI
 6. The sort button in the action bar orders the list/map data in ascending or descending order.
 7. Users can search for the trucks with plate number, name and location.
-8. Up on search, the relevant results are updated to the List and Map views.
+8. Up on search, the relevant results are queried from database to the List and Map views.
 9. Listeners are attached to the truck items to process the user selections.

 ### Capabilities